FMMGroupVa/FMM-Extensions/README.md

 * `vDataMatrix`: double matrix.
 Each column corresponds to a channel.
 * `nBack`: number of FMM components to be fitted.
-* `maxIter`: maximum number of iterations for the backfitting algorithm used for model estimation.
+* `maxIter`: maximum number of iterations for the backfitting estimation algorithm.

 If `vDataMatrix` columns are named, the names will be used to label the directions in the resulting plot.

 #### Return values
-An `R` list.
-Each element of the list is a  $k\times 4$ matrix which contains the estimated values of the FMM parameters in a specific channel.
+An `R` list with a length equal to the number of channels.
+Each element of the list is a  $k\times 5$ matrix, containing the estimated FMM parameters, including intercept $M$.

+### `plotMultiFMM` function description.

+`plotMultiFMM` generates customized plots for 3DFMM fitting and wave decomposition.

+#### Arguments

+* `vDataMatrix`: double matrix.
+Each column corresponds to a channel.
+* `paramsPerSignal`: the output object from `fitMultiFMM`.
+* `channels`: channel selection from columns in vDataMatrix to be shown.
+* `components`: logical.
+If FALSE, the 3DFMM model fitting is displayed; if FALSE, the wave decomposition is performed.

+#### Return
-Plot of the signal prediction and the fitted waves in the example data (`exampleData.csv`):
+Plots of the signal predictions and the fitted waves.
+Next figures illustrate 8-channel ECG predicted signal and wave decomposition for the example data `exampleData.csv`.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/117477025/215553083-31e7b77b-7d87-479f-a305-4445fadae784.jpg" width="900" height="700" alt>